2025-09-05

 Network and Internet

-I am unhappy with the steps in this section because some of the settings can only be run while logged in as an administrator -- and there does not seem to be a way to promote a non-administrative account with enough rights to do this.
+I am unhappy with some of the steps in this section because some of the settings can only be run while logged in as an administrator -- and there does not seem to be a way to promote a non-administrative account with enough rights to do this.
 This means temporarily making that user an administrator, make the change, and return them to normal rights.

 1. In Windows Settings (the Gear icon)